monk-io/monk-mongodb/README.md

-# Monk & ELK Stack
+# Monk & MongoDB

-This repository contains Monk.io template to deploy ELK Stack (Elasticsearch, kibana and logstash) system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy MongoDB (MongoDB and MongoDB Express) system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy  with ELK Stack  out of box.

 ## Start